TroelsMortensen/CodeLabs/Tutorials/EerToLogical/004 One to many relationships.md

 ### Example 2

-Below, the child-entity is weak, and `attrB1` is marked as `{PPK}`, i.e. the primary key is unfinished.
+Given another simple EER diagram, the child-entity is weak, and `attrB1` is marked as `{PPK}` (or not present at all), i.e. the primary key is unfinished.

 ![](OneToManyWeakEntityRelationship.svg)